Vesicoureteral Reflux (VUR)

 Primary VUR is when defects in one or both ureters let pee flow the wrong way.
 Most kids with VUR have this type.
 Babies born with primary VUR have a ureter that didn't grow long enough before birth.
 This can affect where the ureter enters the bladder, letting pee flow back up the ureters to reach the kidney.
 Primary VUR is thought to be a genetic condition.

 Secondary VUR is when a blockage in the urinary tract obstructs the flow of pee and sends it back into the kidneys.
 Kids with this type often have reflux in both ureters.
 This can happen because of nerve damage, infection, or pressure on the ureter from another organ.

 How Is Vesicoureteral Reflux Diagnosed?

-uses sound waves to create images of the urinary tract.
-These might show a defect
+- An abdominal ultrasound uses sound waves to create images of the urinary tract.
+These might show a defect or blockage.

 How Is Vesicoureteral Reflux Treated?